andreasnovotny/shaRk/README.md

 This package contains functions to easilly download and access datasets from SHARKdata.
 SHARKdata is a database containing many years of environmental monitoring of the Baltic Sea.
 The database is hosted by SMHI (Swedish Institute for Metrology and Hydrology).

+## New in this version

+1. New implementation of addDyntaxa (see example file below)
+2. New handling of the Windows format at SMHI, now accepting ÅÄÖ.

 ## Installation